NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

       --num-lines-per-orientation 100                 \
       --max-initial-reprojection-error 20             \
       --num-iterations 10                             \
-      --robust-threshold 0.5                          \
       --match-files-prefix jitter/run                 \
       --heights-from-dem ref.tif                      \
-      --heights-from-dem-uncertainty 10.0             \
+      --heights-from-dem-uncertainty 10               \
-      --heights-from-dem-robust-threshold 0.1         \
       -o jitter/run

-The DEM uncertainty constraint was set to 10.0, as the image GSD is 15 meters.
+The DEM uncertainty constraint was set to 10, as the image GSD is 15 meters.
-For an unreliable DEM this should be more.

-The DEM robust threshold was set to be less than ``--robust-threshold``, to prioritize pixel reprojection errors.
+This can be reduced to 5 meters, likely.

 See :numref:`jitter_camera` for a discussion of camera constraints.